-Brand Niemann • about 6 years ago
+Brand Niemann • over 6 years ago

 Response to Rick Mueller, Head of Spatial Analysis Research Section, National Agricultural Statistics Service (NASS), Judge, USDA Innovation Challenge